 A generalized weight training program is typically ideal for someone beginning a weight training regimen.
 Progress occurs relatively easily at this early stage even when following a less-than-ideal program.
-Substantial improvements in strength, power, muscular endurance and body composition can be seen as long as there is a bit of consistency.
-As a result, newcomers often feel over confident in their gains and continue to do "what works for them" even after their progress slows to a snail's pace or eventually to an abrupt halt.
-Others may end up hurting themselves or dropping out all together.
+Substantial improvements in strength, power, muscular endurance, and body composition can be seen as long as there is a bit of consistency.
+As a result, newcomers often feel overconfident in their gains and continue to do "what works for them" even after their progress slows to a snail's pace or eventually to an abrupt halt.
+Others may end up hurting themselves or dropping out altogether.

 ExRx.net has compiled a list of the most common weight training mistakes, many made by exercisers of all experience levels.
 Whatever your level of experience, staying clear of common training mistakes can increase the effectiveness and safety of your weight training program, allowing you to experience continued progress for many decades to come.

 Even the legendary Arnold Schwarzenegger once got some hair-brained idea that he had gotten too advanced to continue performing a specific warm-up set before his heavier sets.
 This was only until he learned the hard way by injuring himself after skimping on his usual warm-ups sets.

 In addition to a specific warm-up set, a general warm-up, such as a few minutes of cardio exercise or walk to the gym, is also recommended before hitting the weights, particularly for middle-aged and older participants.
 See benefits and rationale for general and movement specific warm-ups.

 Not Sticking to the Basics